-Endodontic specialists, Dr. C. Michael Larsen and Dr. Todd W. Remmers, study and provide treatment for dental pulp disease that causes tooth pain.
+Endodontic specialists, Dr. Todd W. Remmers, Dr. Chad Allen, and Dr. Michel study and provide treatment for dental pulp disease that causes tooth pain.
 They perform a variety of procedures including nonsurgical endodontic “root canal” therapy, endodontic retreatment, microsurgical root canal treatment (apicoectomy), treating cracked teeth, and treating dental trauma.

 Nonsurgical Root Canal Treatment